Touchgrind

 Touchgrind is a series of skateboarding simulation games developed and published by Swedish studio Illusion Labs.
-The first game released for iOS on October 15, 2008, with a version for iPad released not long after the product's launch on March 31, 2010.
+The first game released for iOS on iPhone on October 15, 2008, with a version for iPad released not long after the product's launch on March 31, 2010.

 A sequel, Touchgrind Skate 2, was released on November 21, 2013 for both iOS and Android devices.
 The game allows players to control a variety of different skateboards to complete tricks and score points or take part in competitions to beat your high score.

 Following the success of the game, a spin-off series titled Touchgrind BMX was released on May 26, 2011, with a sequel Touchgrind BMX 2 being released on April 11, 2018.
 A second spin-off, Touchgrind Scooter, was released on June 10, 2021.

+Touchgrind BMX 3: Rivals (formerly titled Touchgrind X), the latest BMX entry in the series, was released in October 2024.
+This game introduces playable characters to the franchise for the first time.

 Gameplay

 Using touch controls, players are able to control skateboards around a number of different maps in a similar manner to using a fingerboard.
 Tricks can be completed by using different finger motions, such as releasing the front and then back finger from the screen to complete an ollie or swiping the front finger downwards to do a flip.
 Points are earned for completing and combining different tricks, as well as for using map elements such as ramps and rails.
 Different boards are available to unlock, with certain boards having special attributes.
 Touchgrind Skate 2 introduces a number of improvements to the series, including challenges, board customisation and a turn-based multiplayer mode.